MJFND/MicrosoftAzure/AzurePowershell/Readme.md

 •	Azure resource group<br />
 •	Azure Storage account<br />
 •	Azure Blob container<br />
-How to create?
+How to do these four tasks?
 Follow this <a href="https://docs.microsoft.com/en-us/azure/storage/storage-powershell-guide-full#how-to-manage-azure-blobs" target="_blank">Guide</a>.

 <br /><b>Creating HDInsight Cluster.</b><br />
 The following command stores the key in the storagekey variable.